Discover Lake Powell: A Jewel of the Desert Amidst Red Rock Canyons

 The water level at Lake Powell changes regularly, and you can find the most up-to-date information on the water level at the U.S. Bureau of Reclamation website.

-Yes, swimming is allowed at Lake Powell.
+Yes, swimming is allowed and it’s safe to swim at Lake Powell.
 It’s a popular activity for visitors to enjoy the clear blue waters.
 Just remember to keep safety in mind, as there are no lifeguards on duty.

 You can rent a boat at various marinas around Lake Powell, such as Wahweap and Bullfrog Marinas.
 Both motorboats and non-motorized boats like kayaks and paddleboards are available for rent.